The Gospel

 Life

 Jesus is God manifested in the flesh (1 Timothy 3:16).
-He is the exact representation of God’s person (Hebrews 1:3), the image of the invisible God made visible (Colossians 1:15).
-In Christ, all the fullness of the Deity lives in bodily form (Colossians 2:9, NIV).
+He is the exact representation of God’s person (Hebrews 1:3), the image of the invisible God made visible (Colossians 1:15), and in Him all the fullness of the Deity lives in bodily form (Colossians 2:9).

 He was tempted just as any other human being, yet he did not sin.
-During His life, he taught with authority, healed the sick, and performed many miracles wherever he went.
+During His life, he taught, healed the sick, and performed many miracles wherever he went.

 Death